illescasDaniel/ImageDreamer-QT-QUICK-MVC/README.md

 ## Easy installation using pip
 1. Clone the repo. `git clone https://github.com/illescasDaniel/ImageDreamer-QT-QUICK-MVC.git` `cd ImageDreamer-QT-QUICK-MVC`
+2. Download [DreamShaperXL SFW v2 Turbo DPM++ SDE](https://civitai.com/models/112902?modelVersionId=341981) and move it inside the project here: "resources/models/dreamshaperXL_sfwV2TurboDPMSDE.safetensors".
-2. Create a virtual environment: `python3 -m venv imagedreamer-env`
+3. Create a virtual environment: `python3 -m venv imagedreamer-env`
-3. Activate the new environment: `source imagedreamer-env/bin/activate` (`deactivate` to deactivate it)
+4. Activate the new environment: `source imagedreamer-env/bin/activate` (`deactivate` to deactivate it)
-4. Install dependencies: `pip3 install -r requirements.txt`
+5. Install dependencies: `pip3 install -r requirements.txt`
-4. Run the app with `python3 src/main.py` or install `invoke` with `pip3 install invoke` and then `invoke run`.
+6. Run the app with `python3 src/main.py` or install `invoke` with `pip3 install invoke` and then `invoke run`.

 **Note**: <sup>"Having Qt installed in your system will not interfere with your PySide6 installation if you do it via pip install, because the Python packages (wheels) include already Qt binaries.
 Most notably, style plugins from the system won’t have any effect on PySide applications." source: https://doc.qt.io/qtforpython-6/quickstart.html </sup> This means you won't use your system's default style if you use pip to install pyside6, AFAIK.